Should You Give Your Child a Sip of Alcohol?

-New research finds that kids who are permitted to sip alcohol are more likely to start drinking by high school.
+If you're tempted to give your child a sip of alcohol, think twice.
+Research has shown that kids who are allowed to sip alcohol are more likely to start drinking by high school.

 Scientists in Rhode Island surveyed 561 middle school students to find out whether they had consumed alcohol.
 Nearly 30% reported sipping alcohol by sixth grade, and most were given it by an adult, usually their parent.
 By high school, those "sippers" were five times more likely to have had a full alcoholic beverage than their peers who had not sipped alcohol.
-They were four times more likely to report getting drunk or bingeing.
+They were also four times more likely to report getting drunk or bingeing.

 But she discourages parents from trying it.